sha2nkt/moyo_toolkit/README.md

 Choutas and all of Perceiving Systems for fruitful discussions.
 This work was funded by the International Max Planck Research School for Intelligent Systems (IMPRS-IS) and in part by the German Federal Ministry of Education and Research (BMBF), Tübingen AI Center, FKZ: 01IS18039B.".

+We would also like to extend a special thanks to [Giorgio Becherini](https://ps.is.mpg.de/person/gbecherini) for helping with the release of the AMASS version of the MOYO dataset.

 ### Contact